pkuczynski/jest-date/README.md

 toBeSameMinuteAs(date: Date)
 ```

-This allows you to check whether a date is in the same second as another.
+This allows you to check whether a date is in the same minute as another.

 #### Examples